-Cockroach vs. Cicada, two different insects/invertebrates that can seem similar at first glance but can be distinguished from each other.
-Many traits make it easy for you to know whether it’s a cockroach or a cicada once you have the facts.
+Cockroach vs. Cicadas are two different insects/invertebrates that can seem similar at first glance but can be distinguished.
+Once you have the facts, many traits make it easy for you to know whether it’s a cockroach or a cicada.

 It may be important to know the difference between these two.

-We all thought that 2021 is the year after the COVID pandemic when everything will be getting back to normal, but not exactly for those who can’t stand insects.
+We all thought 2021 was the year after the COVID pandemic when everything would return to normal, but not exactly for those who can’t stand insects.
 It is because this year, Brood X, a brood of periodical cicadas, will set to storm the United States.

 What is a Cockroach?

-It is a winged insect that has a flat and oval-shaped body with a long antenna.
+It is a winged insect with a flat, oval-shaped body with a long antenna.
 The number of wings depends on the gender of the cockroach.
 Usually, male cockroaches have two pairs of wings.
 On the other hand, females are wingless and have only vestigial wings.

 Despite having wings, most male and female insects cannot fly.
-These insects usually prefer to live in a moderately warm environment that is neither too cold nor too hot.
+These insects usually prefer to live in a moderately warm environment that is neither cold nor hot.

 What is a Cicada?

 Cicadas, also scientifically known as Cicadoidea, are spineless insects.
 With 3000+ species present, most cicadas are around us once a year (annual cicadas) and after every 1 to 2 decades (periodical cicadas).